Generic selectors

 Where do Chelsea academy play?

-Chelsea are one of English football's biggest clubs and the west London Blues have brought numerous players through their academy over the years.
+Chelsea are one of English football's biggest clubs and the West London Blues have brought numerous players through their academy over the years.

-So, for fans wishing to see the next generation of young talent at the nine-time FA Youth Cup winners, where do Chelsea Academy play their matches?
 Well, while they do occasionally play games at the club's primary ground, Stamford Bridge, you will most likely see the youngsters in Chelsea jerseys playing at either Kingsmeadow or Cobham Training Centre.

 Kingsmeadow: Home to Chelsea Academy and Chelsea Women